 2. Prayer & worship Themes Stage 1 IN OUR CHURCH Stage 2 IN OUR CHURCH Stage 3 IN OUR CHURCH Stage 4 IN OUR CHURCH Corporate / collective worship (including sacraments).
-Worship is led by only one or two people; we struggle to find others to take a role.
-A growing team of people lead our worship and it is rare for the church to lack someone to lead worship.
-Online worship is included or at least being explored.
+Worship is led by only one or two people; we struggle to find others to take on a role.
+A growing team of people take part in leading worship and it is rare for the church to lack someone to lead worship.
 Worship is accessible to the wider community and enables them to meet with God, as well as serving the needs of established Christians.
-This includes online worship.
 Worship (gathered and online) is exciting and energising and no longer restricted to Sundays.
 It enables people to grow as disciples of Jesus.
 Engagement and Accessibility in worship.
 There is a lack of willingness to adopt new approaches to worship or to adapt to the needs of visitors.
 We have not thought about our online options.
 The worship inspires people to connect with God.
 It is varied to suit new people as well as established members; it is flexible to respond to opportunities and is reviewed periodically.
 Inspiring and engaging worship is becoming a natural characteristic of church life; our worship takes account of those with physical (and non-physical) needs and we are seeking to discern our online offering.
 Our worship is intentionally accessible to all ages and to a variety of people, with their involvement fully encouraged; our online presence helps people to access this.
 Corporate / collective prayer.
 Corporate church prayer is limited solely to Sunday intercessions.
-Sunday intercessions are backed up by a prayer chain, prayer triplets or a regular prayer gathering.
-Individuals are trained and equipped to pray for those who request this.
+Sunday intercessions are backed up by regular prayer gatherings within the congregation.
+We have regular teaching on the place of prayer in the Christian life.
+People are happy to give testimonies to answered prayer.
 Corporate prayer now includes regular events at Mission Area & Deanery level and engagement at church level with the 2025 Prayer Community.
 Individual prayer.
 There are low expectations of personal intercession and prayer life.
-Private prayer is encouraged, including membership of the 2025 Prayer Community.
-Prayer ministry is offered.
-Individuals regularly pray in triplets or prayer chains or small groups.
+Private prayer is encouraged, including membership of the Diocesan Prayer Community.
+Opportunities to receive personal prayer are offered during Sunday services.
+Individuals regularly pray in triplets or small groups.
 Some of these make use of digital technology.
 Preaching and Teaching.
-Preaching on Sundays is brief, rarely related to daily life issues, or not even part of some services.
-Preaching is shared between a team and relates well to life issues.
-Preaching and teaching is flexible enough to be adapted to current pressing needs when appropriate.
-Preachers meet to plan termly or yearly and to coordinate their ministry.
+Only one or two people preach on a Sunday.
+There is no opportunity for others to test out a calling.
+Preaching is shared between a team of licensed and commissioned ordained and lay ministers and relates well to everyday life.
+Teaching on Scripture and the Christian life are offered outside of Sunday worship.
+Preachers regularly meet to plan and to coordinate their ministry.
 Space is given to special themes and there is a focus on equipping people to live as Lights for Christ in the world.